The book of Elon

 According to the renowned economist Hyman Minsky – when businesses borrow money, they fall into one of three different categories.
 Either they are a hedged borrower – which means that the company is capable of paying all the installments for interest and for the principal from the cash flow it realizes.
 That’s the safest kind of borrower.

-The next, lower quality group are so-called speculative borrowers which can make payments on the interest due, however, they must roll over the principal in regular intervals in order to stave off default.
+The next, lower quality group are so-called speculative borrowers which can make payments on the interest due, however, they must roll over the principal in regular intervals to stave off default.
 This is the domain of hard-nosed speculators as there is plenty of risk but it’s not yet an outright financial abyss.

 The last group, however, was named the Ponzi borrower by Minsky.
 This one borrows money on the only foundation of the belief that the future rising value of whatever he does will be sufficient to refinance the debt.
 However, this borrower cannot make sufficient payments on interest or principal with the cash flow generated from the investments.
-This borrower needs constant injections of ever more fresh money in order to keep the machine rolling and it’s ultimately the faith of the investors that determines this borrower’s short-term fate.
+This borrower needs constant injections of ever more fresh money to keep the machine rolling and it’s ultimately the faith of the investors that determines this borrower’s short-term fate.

 Let’s look at Tesla.
 According to everything I can glean from publicly available financial information, Tesla has lost its investors money pretty much since its inception.
-We can safely tuck some little flare-ups of black ink on the companies financial statements into the realm of early excitement land and the last quarter that is being dubbed as the first written in black ink must still be repeated before the bulk of financial analysts start to rejig their assessments.
-Besides, this happening so short before the upcoming shareholders meeting in mid-November and the pending takeover of Solar City gives those numbers a very peculiar taste.
+We can safely tuck some little flare-ups of black ink on the company financial statements into the realm of early excitement land and the last quarter that is being dubbed as the first written in black ink must still be repeated before the bulk of financial analysts start to rejig their assessments.
+Besides, this happening so shortly before the upcoming shareholders meeting in mid-November and the pending takeover of Solar City gives those numbers a very peculiar taste.

 Now, things look soberer as even starry-eyed and star-struck early investors start to ask themselves how the company will ever turn in positive cash flow – as said, the last quarter must first be repeated.

-According to publicly available numbers, Tesla cannot even cover interest payments on monies invested in it and as investors into the company (those who took shares for their money) are the ultimate creditors to the company, this may confidently be called a Ponzi-style investment, to begin with.
+According to publicly available numbers, Tesla cannot even cover interest payments on monies invested in it and as investors in the company (those who took shares for their money) are the ultimate creditors to the company, this may confidently be called a Ponzi-style investment, to begin with.

-The magic moment, when everything will turn around and Tesla eventually churns out a product the market is going to rip out of its hands for a price that allows healthy financial records, just seems to move away quicker than the companies engineers can bring out new cost reductions for E-cars.
+The magic moment, when everything will turn around and Tesla eventually churns out a product the market is going to rip out of its hands for a price that allows healthy financial records, just seems to move away quicker than the company engineers can bring out new cost reductions for E-cars.

 However, when we get into the real heavy vehicle segment, into construction, into airplanes or ships, battery size quickly becomes an impossible riddle to wrestle with.

-There are start-ups that just try to do this but the most advanced so far churns out a truck that costs half a million to buy for a measly less than 200 km on one charge.
+Some start-ups just try to do this but the most advanced so far churns out a truck that costs half a million to buy for a measly less than 200 km on one charge.
 They sure claim 1500 km reach but only with a gas range extender which makes this a hybrid at best but not a clean e-vehicle.
 Range and easy fueling are assured by gas, not by electricity as this is also not a plug-in.

 Anyone with expertise in e-mobility and honest enough to state the facts as they are will immediately confess that range and battery weight are two almost impossible to solve issues with e-mobility.
 Together with vehicles far more expensive from the get-go, this is a toxic brew for anyone making his money in logistics.